-Robin Rothenberg is an internationally respected yoga therapist, running accredited training programs for teachers and therapists.
+Robin Rothenberg is an internationally respected yoga therapist, running registered training programs for teachers and therapists.
 She was certified in the Iyengar method through 1996, when she received certification in the Viniyoga tradition with Gary Kraftsow of American Viniyoga Institute.
 She completed her Therapist Training with AVI in 2000.
 She has also been influenced by Nischala Joy Devi in the study of Patanjali’s Yoga Sutras, and Richard Miller in the use of i-Rest, or Yoga Nidra as a healing modality.
 Robin is the author of: The Essential Low Back Program: Relieve Pain and Restore Health; two Yoga Nidra, Soothing the Spirit and Cooling Nidras, as well as a DVD of the Shema Through the Chakras, which links two spiritual traditions in a beautiful meditation practice.

 After owning The Yoga Barn studios outside Seattle for 20 years, Robin has now shifted to teaching therapeutic yoga focusing on chronic pain and movement disorders such as MS and Parkinsons.
 She offers classes for Evergreen Hospital in Kirkland, Village Green Yoga in Issaquah and sees private clients at Rehab Options in Issaquah.
 She also offers annual therapeutic clinics at Bastyr Naturopathic University for teachers and her 5-day Essential Low Back Training Program.

 The experience of being a student of yours last week was truly special.
 The combination of yoga philosophy, chanting, dharma talks, yoga therapy teachings in the viniyoga method, and your feminine energy has left me very filled in the heart space!”More testimonials